MundoDele Spanish Grammar

 Impersonal se: se vive, se come, se dice

 Impersonal se is used to speak generally without naming a specific subject.
-It often corresponds to “one”, “people”, “you” in a general sense or passive-like English translations.
+It often corresponds to “one”, “people”, “you” in a general sense or “they” when the subject is not important.

 | Spanish example | English meaning | Structure | Use |